discue/mongodb-resource-client/README_ONE_TO_FEW_RESOURCE_STORAGE.md

 ## update

-Update a resource by ids
+Updates a resource by ids

 ### Parameters